 Glossary of Dental Health Terms

 pregnancy gingivitis: gingivitis that develops during pregnancy.
-The hormonal changes that occur during pregnancy -- especially the increased level of progesterone -- may make it easier for certain gingivitis-causing bacteria to grow as well as make gum tissue more sensitive to plaque and exaggerate the body's response to the toxins (poisons) that result from plaque.
+The hormonal changes that occur during pregnancy -- especially the increased level of progesterone -- may make it easier for certain gingivitis-causing bacteria to grow and make gum tissue more sensitive to plaque and exaggerate the body's response to the toxins (poisons) that result from plaque.

 pregnancy tumors: an extreme inflammatory reaction to a local irritation (such as food particles or plaque) that occurs in up to 10% of pregnant women and often in women who also have pregnancy gingivitis.
 Pregnancy tumors appear on inflamed gum tissue as large lumps with deep red pinpoint markings on it, usually near the upper gum line.
 The red lump glistens, may bleed and crust over, and can make eating and speaking difficult and cause discomfort.

 primary teeth: the first set of 20 temporary teeth.
-Also called baby teeth, the primary dentition, or deciduous teeth, normally fall out one by one between 6 and 12 years of age.
+Also called baby teeth, the primary dentition, or deciduous teeth, normally fall out one by one between ages 6 and 12.

 prophylaxis: the cleaning of the teeth for the prevention of periodontal disease and tooth decay.